per1234/ArduinoDisassembly/README.md

 Save the sketch and compile before running ArduinoDisassembly.

 `ArduinoDisassembly ["sketchFolder"] [/A:"arduinoPath"] [/E:"textEditor"]`
 - Parameter: **sketchFolder** - (optional)Folder where your sketch folder is located.
 Usually this will be the sketchbook folder configured in your Arduino IDE preferences.
+This is required for the sketch source code to appear in the disassembly when using Arduino IDE versions 1.0.2 up to and including 1.6.5r5.
 - Parameter: **/E:textEditor** - (optional)Path to the text editor you want to open the dissassembly output in.
 If an editor is not specified then the default program you have associated with .txt files will be used.
 - Parameter: **/A:arduinoPath**	- (optional)Path to the folder where Arduino IDE is installed.
 If this is not specified then the default install folder will be used.

 #### Related Programs
 - WatchdogLog: https://github.com/per1234/WatchdogLog - reports the program address where the most recent watchdog timeout occurred.
-- ApplicationMonitor: http://www.megunolink.com/how-to-detect-lockups-using-the-arduino-watchdog - reports the program addresses where a watchdog timeouts occurred.
+- ApplicationMonitor: http://www.megunolink.com/how-to-detect-lockups-using-the-arduino-watchdog - reports the program addresses where a watchdog timeout occurred.